-The APPLICATE Education Team has organised three main activities:
+The APPLICATE Education Team has organized three main activities:

-- 1. the APPLICATE Webinar Series, a video collection outlining three of the main topics of the APPLICATE project; - 2. the Polar Prediction School, in 2018 (in collaboration with the Polar Prediction Project and the Association of Polar Early Career Scientists APECS) (Tummon et al., 2018); - 3. the APPLICATE-YOPP-APECS Online Course, held in 2019 to provide an overview of the state-of-the-art knowledge of Northern high-latitude weather and climate predictions.
+- the APPLICATE webinar series, a video collection outlining three of the main topics of the APPLICATE project; - the Polar Prediction School, in 2018 (in collaboration with the Polar Prediction Project and the Association of Polar Early Career Scientists - APECS) (Tummon et al., 2018); - 3. the APPLICATE-YOPP-APECS online course, held in 2019 to provide an overview of the state-of-the-art knowledge of northern high-latitude weather and climate predictions.

-Byproducts resulting from some of these initiatives are video recordings (called "FrostBytes") illustrating research topics and questions on which early career researchers are focusing on, which are also used to determine the influence of the project on the community at large.
-Ways to evaluate training activities include, among others, a quantitative assessment of the students attending these initiatives, which gives a good understanding of the breadth of the community that could be impacted, and the monitoring of online performances of videos and materials produced during these activities.
-From a qualitative approach, the APPLICATE team has used feedback surveys to evaluate the quality of the initiatives along with the effects that teaching and training had on the research of the students, the likelihood of using the knowledge they gained in other applications etc.
+By-products resulting from some of these initiatives are video recordings (called "FrostBytes") illustrating research topics and questions on which early career researchers are focusing, which are also used to determine the influence of the project on the community at large.
+Ways to evaluate training activities include, among others, a quantitative assessment of the students attending these initiatives, which gives a good understanding of the breadth of the community that could be impacted and the monitoring of online performances of videos and materials produced during these activities.
+From a qualitative approach, the APPLICATE team has used feedback surveys to evaluate the quality of the initiatives along with the effects that teaching and training had on the research of the students or the likelihood of using the knowledge they gained in other applications.
 A summary of these evaluations and of the impact of the training events in APPLICATE has been reported in one of the project's deliverables (Schneider and Fugmann, 2020).
-The results of these surveys highlight, among other aspects, a general appreciation for the content tackled during the trainings and emphasized a need for more occasions to confront with senior scientists, in addition to evaluation of more organizational aspects.
+The results of these surveys highlight, among other aspects, a general appreciation for the content tackled during the training and emphasized a need for more occasions to confront senior scientists in addition to evaluation of more organizational aspects.